diegoesp/ladri/README.md

 # Upcoming features

 * Add more levels
-* Add a finishing level for the user to win the game
 * Add options to the initial menu => initially I'd add "New game" and "Continue"
 * Add full screen mode